05 Apr Lesson 5: Working Out Loud in Small Teams

 Working Out Loud with Colleagues

 Using an ESN makes it easy to build rapport with colleagues we have briefly met or in many cases will never meet.
-Be it team building, setting objectives or fast decision making collaborating on an ESN is vital to our company culture and successful delivery of projects.
+Be it team building through an escape room for example which tickets Starting at $33 per pax is something to consider if you’re interested, setting objectives or fast decision making collaborating on an ESN is vital to our company culture and successful delivery of projects.

 –On-board new hires efficiently and effectively by inviting them to introduce themselves with a brief know-how summary and what they hope to bring to the team.
 We encourage them to dig deep into our ESN in their first week to get a sense of our culture.